Gift Icon

 What are the economic implications of The Motor Carrier Act of 1980?

 Jimmy Carter signed the Motor Carrier Act of 1980 into legislation on July 1st, 1980.
-The act's objective was to remove government restrictions and red tape in the trucking industry and “reduce unnecessary regulation by the Federal government,” as the act states (Carter 1980) (Motor Carrier Act of 1980).
-The act would reform the trucking industry and remove what many considered wasteful and anti-competitive regulation.
-It would lead to changes in the shipping marketplace and contribute to the American economy.
+The act's objective was to remove government restrictions and red tape in the industry and “reduce unnecessary regulation by the Federal government,” as the act states (Carter 1980) (Motor Carrier Act of 1980).
+The act would reform the enterprise and remove what many considered wasteful and anti-competitive regulation.
+It would lead to changes in the marketplace and contribute to the American economy.

 Previous Red Tape in The Industry.

 In 1935, truckers were brought under the control of the Interstate Commerce Commission (ICC) after lobbying from railroads, the ICC, and regulators.
-In a different Motor Carrier Act in 1935, truckers were required to have a "certificate of public convenience and necessity" to operate.
-Truckers were to receive one if they were truckers before 1935, although it was hard to prove for many.
+In a different Act, they were required to have a "certificate of public convenience and necessity" to operate.
+They were to receive one if they were truckers before 1935, although it was hard to prove for many.
 Newer companies especially had a difficult time obtaining one (Moore 1995).

 All rates must be filed with the ICC thirty days before they become effective.
 Competitors could look at filed rates and bring up issues questioning their legality.
 This caused many problems between the competitors.
 From the 1940’s and on, it was tough to expand or create a new service.
-The ICC determined that current trucking companies should be given authority over new ones.
-The next best option was purchasing a route from an existing trucking company, sometimes costing hundreds of thousands of dollars.
-This was a genuine barrier to entry and an anti-trust solid aspect to the trucking industry.
-Limited competition in this aspect kept prices high and shippers in control.
-Companies weren’t allowed to drive through other routes, and it often added on hundreds of unnecessary miles (Moore 1993).
-Before the Act had been enacted, only 18,000 truckers had licenses to operate.
+The ICC determined that current companies should be given authority over new ones.
+The next best option was purchasing a route from an existing company, sometimes costing hundreds of thousands of dollars.
+This was a genuine barrier to entry and an anti-trust solid aspect of the industry.
+Limited competition in this aspect kept prices high and movers in control.
+Companies weren’t allowed to drive through other routes, and it often added hundreds of unnecessary miles (Moore 1993).
+Before the Act had been enacted, only 18,000 had licenses to operate.

 arrows are showing results